GuideSDK Comparison

 • Cost is a primary concern (Gemini pricing)

-• Streaming is important (Gemini has good streaming)
+• Real-time text streaming is important (Gemini has full token-level streaming)

 • You need MCP integration with Google’s SDK (full support via Agor UI)